Egg tart

-The egg tart (蛋撻 (蛋挞); dàntǎ) is a kind of custard tart found in Cantonese cuisine, derived from the English custard tart and Portuguese pastel de nata.
+The egg tart (蛋撻 (蛋挞); dàntǎ) is a kind of tart found in Cantonese cuisine, derived from the English custard tart and Portuguese pastel de nata.
 The dish consists of an outer pastry crust filled with egg custard.
 Egg tarts are often served at dim sum restaurants, Chinese bakeries and cha chaan tengs (Hong Kong–style cafes).

 History

 The egg tart started being sold in the early 20th century in Guangzhou (Canton), Guangdong province, inspired by the English custard tarts.
 Guangzhou's status as the only port accessible to European foreign traders led to the development of Cantonese cuisine, which had many outside influences.
 As Guangzhou's economy grew from trade and interaction with European powers, pastry chefs at the Western-style department stores in the city were "pressured to come up with new and exciting items to attract customers".
 So egg tart varieties, inspired by the custard tart from England, featuring a lard-based puff pastry crust and a filling similar to steamed egg pudding (燉蛋), were then created by department stores and appeared as a "Weekly Special".
 Nowadays, there are two main varieties of egg tart in China.
 The one that appeared around 1927 in Guangzhou's Zhen Guang Restaurant (真光酒樓) is close to the egg tarts popular in Guangzhou and Hong Kong today.
 The other variety is from Macau and is a take on the pastel de nata, as Macau was then a Portuguese colony.